ksator/lab_management/README.md

 # How to collect data from the network

 ### How to pass show commands on junos devices and collect the output
-Edit the show commands you want to use
+Edit this file to indicate the list of show commands you want to use
 ```
 vi cli.yml
 ```